 Usually, this carbon is released back into the atmosphere at the end of its lifetime.
 However, producing biochar from the waste biomass allows us to capture the carbon and prevent it from reentering the atmosphere.

 Due to its recalcitrant (stable) nature, biochar can remain in soils for thousands of years.
 That means it is an important carbon removal technique.

 What are carbon credits?

-Projects that qualify for carbon credits must adhere to a rigorous set of criteria set by leading carbon offset standard like Verra or Puro.Earth.
+Carbon credits are measurable, verifiable emission reductions from certified climate action projects.
+These projects must adhere to a rigorous set of criteria set by leading carbon offset standard like Verra or Puro.Earth.